 Super fun artist Dana Sullivan really makes the Digger and Daisy reader series come alive with his loose, kid-appealing artwork.
 Those beginning to read on their own will enjoy these adventures and may even catch Dana around town (or on YouTube) to see how he draws his characters.

-I could go on and on—these are just a sampling.
+I could go on and on-these are just a sampling.
 Western Washington’s rich array of children’s book creators keep spinning out the best of the best.
-For more information on what’s happening in your “kidlit” community, check out the Chinook blog by the Western Washington chapter of The Society of Children’s Book Writers & Illustrators at http://chinookupdate.blogspot.com/.
+For more information on what’s happening in our “kidlit” community, check out the Chinook blog by the Western Washington chapter of The Society of Children’s Book Writers & Illustrators at http://chinookupdate.blogspot.com/.

 And while you’re reading local, shop local at one of our many amazing independent bookstores.
 They’ll get you these titles and recommend many more.
-Happy summer reading!
+Happy reading!